blakeruprecht/blakeruprecht.github.io/content/binary.md

 title: Binary
 description: '"Binary logic, boolean logic, is the foundation of all modern computing."'
 ---
-At it's fundamental level, a [computer](computer.md) is basically just adding and subtracting binary numbers using a trick of computer wiring called digital logic, where you use configurations of circuits to represent basic math equations.
+At it's fundamental level, a [computer](computer.md) is basically just [adding and subtracting](/computing) binary numbers using some tricks of electrical wiring called digital logic, where you use configurations of circuits to represent basic math equations.
 All of the lowest-level code is written in binary instructions to these math gates, and the results are "interpreted" by us humans to represent math equations.

 A binary question is a yes/no question that could be answered with the symbols:
 - **1** = Yes, true, on, light.